Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Continuous-Time Analysis

 \subsubsection{Upper-bounds for general H-DNNs}

-Finally, we let go of any assumptions over the parameters $\bm{\theta}(t)$ and consider a general H-DNN.
+In the sequel, we consider time-varying weights $\bm{\theta}(t)$ and general H-DNNs along with their continuous-time ODEs.
 As showcased, we expect exploding gradients as the network depth increases to infinity.
-Despite this fact, it remains important to derive upper-bounds on the BSM for a fixed network depth.
+Despite this fact, it remains important to derive upper-bounds on the continuous-time BSM for a fixed network depth.
 Characterizing how gradients grow across layers can provide network design guidelines to keep them under control.
 We present the following result whose proof can be found in Appendix~\ref{sec:lem:upperbound}. \begin{proposition} Consider a general H-DNN as per \eqref{eq:ODE_H} with depth $T \in \mathbb{R}$.
 Then,

 where $Q = S\sqrt{n}\,\max_{t \in [0,T]}\norm{\mathbf{K}(t)}^2_2 \norm{\mathbf{J}(t)}_2 $ and $S$ satisfies \eqref{eq:sigma_bound}. \end{proposition}

 Proposition \ref{lem:upper_bound} quantifies the phenomenon of exploding gradients that we have observed in the example \eqref{eq:2D_Example}.
 Specifically, for a general H-DNN in continuous-time with a fixed depth $T \in \mathbb{R}$, \eqref{eq:exponential_bound} reveals that the term $\norm{\mathbf{K}(t)}^2_2 \norm{\mathbf{J}(t)}_2$ is crucial in keeping the gradients under control.
 The same is expected for discrete-time implementations.